agile-learning-institute/mongodb_configurator_spa/README.md

 after each step, you should update the readme with information about progress.
 You are free to make changes or adjustments to any file within this project other than docker configurations.
 We will be using the Mongo DB configurator API, it is live at port 8081.
-Review the open API specifications to understand end points and data structures
+Review the open API specifications to understand end points and data structures. start by conducting a one step at a time interview with me to fill in any details that you will need to create this SPA part of interview should be compiling icons for the actions below.

 # startup
 - Load /api/config/ endpoint on startup
-- Config Item BUILT_AT == "Local" enables editing, else it's read only.
+- Config Item BUILT_AT == "Local" enables editing, else it's read and render only.

-Delete and Unlock actions have warnings, and require confirmation.
+ - Drop, Delete, and Unlock actions have warnings, and require confirmation.
-  - Confirmations with warning and type {file_name} to click the button.
+  - Confirmations with warning and type {file_name} to enable the button.
   - Similar to GitHub Danger Zone operations.

 ```